NaveenRajaR/Book_MVC_Application/README.md

 1. Clone the repository.
 2. Open the solution file in Visual Studio or the project folder in Visual Studio Code.
+3. Replace the connection setting in appsetting.json according to your DB(SQL).
+4. Click Tools->Nuget console and run add-mirgration [Any name] and run update-database.
-3. Build the solution to restore dependencies.
+5. Build the solution to restore dependencies.
-4. Run the application.
+6. Run the application.

 ## Usage